-CBE in Practice: A Program-Level Look at Excelsior College's Nursing Program into 24 credits in nursing theory, 4 credits in clinical competency assessments, an 8-credit clinical performance examination administered in a hospital setting, and 31 credits of elective coursework.
+CBE in Practice: A Program-Level Look at Excelsior College's Nursing Program

+Here I will take a closer look at a large and established competency-based education program-the associate's degree in nursing at Excelsior College.
+This program requires students to complete 67 credits, broken down into 24 credits in nursing theory, 4 credits in clinical competency assessments, an 8-credit clinical performance examination administered in a hospital setting, and 31 credits of elective coursework.
 Students can choose to take the eight nursing theory courses through Excelsior's credit by examination program described earlier in this paper, or via online courses in nursing theory that Excelsior introduced in January 2014.
 The online courses are eligible for federal financial aid, while aid is not available to cover the costs of examinations.